almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 **How to build DOSBox SVN (64-bit) in macOS**

 These instructions assume you are familiar with using the Terminal.

-This build includes the following patches:

-- Munt - for MT-32/CM-32L emulation

-- Glide - ready to use with the OpenGlide library for 3dfx graphics "pass-through" support (see my OpenGlide library on Github)

-- 3dfx Voodoo - software emulation of the 3dfx Voodoo graphics card

-- Nuked OPL3 - emulates the Yamaha YMF262/CT1747

-- Memory - increases memory limit to 384mb for use with Windows 9x

-- Large HD - increases hard drive image size limit (seems to work reliable up to 8GB), also useful for Windows 9x

 _**A. Install DOSBox Dependencies**_